UniversalDependencies/docs/_ga-feat/Definite.md

 #### Genitive

-In the genitive case (see [Case:Gen]()) the singular definite article _<b>an</b>_ is only used with masculine nouns.
+In the genitive case (see [Case]()) the singular definite article _<b>an</b>_ is only used with masculine nouns.
 In this case, masculine nouns behave like feminine nouns in the nominative case, most masculine nouns beginning with a consonant are lenited, and those beginning with a 's' change to 'ts'.
 However, nouns beginning with a vowel remain the same.

 The plural definite article _<b>na</b>_ is used with feminine singular nouns.
 In this case, feminine singular nouns beginning with a vowel are prefixed by 'h', while those beginning with a consonant don't change.
 For plural nouns, _<b>na</b>_ causes an eclipses where the nouns begin with a consonant.
 Plural nouns beginning with a vowel receive the prefix '-n'.